njpipeorgan/MathCompile/README.md

 To know more about MathCompile, see the [Wiki](https://github.com/njpipeorgan/MathCompile/wiki).

-To learn about how to use MathCompile, see the [Guide](https://github.com/njpipeorgan/MathCompile/wiki/Guide).
+To learn about how to install and use MathCompile, see the [Guide](https://github.com/njpipeorgan/MathCompile/wiki/Guide).

 # Basic usage